cs3110/textbook/basics/interacting.md

 Hint: Did you mean incr?
 ```

-The error is because the toplevel does not yet know anything about
+The error occurs because the toplevel does not yet know anything about
 a function named `inc`.
 Now issue the following directive to the toplevel:

 ```